annusgit/deep_numpy/README.md

-The following is a simple implementation of a deep learning library based on the implementation of "TensorSlow" https://github.com/danielsabinasz/TensorSlow
+This is a simple implementation of a deep learning library based on the implementation of "TensorSlow" (link below) https://github.com/danielsabinasz/TensorSlow